Shimo-Goshiro Station

 Shimo-goshiro Station (下小代駅, Shimo-goshiro-eki) is a railway station in the city of Nikkō, Tochigi, Japan, operated by the private railway operator Tobu Railway.
 The station is numbered "TN-21".

 Lines

 Shimo-goshiro Station is served by the Tobu Nikko Line, and is 78.5 km from the starting point of the line at Tōbu-Dōbutsu-Kōen.

 Station layout

-The station is unmanned with a single island platform connected to the station entrance by a footbridge.
+The station is unstaffed with a single island platform connected to the station entrance by a footbridge.